what is a layoff

 So, during your break from work in case of a layoff, you can grow your skill set and qualifications and utilise them for finding even better job prospects in the future and increasing your professional value.

-If you have faced a layoff, then in order to effectively explore your next job opportunities, you should ensure your cover letters, job applications and resume are all updated and mention current status or details about your employment.
+If you have faced a layoff, then to effectively explore your next job opportunities, you should ensure your cover letters, job applications, and resume are all updated and mention the current status or details about your employment.

 In case you have been laid off owing to a company measure (downsizing, job role redundancy, company restructuring etc.) you might consider briefly mentioning it in your resume or cover letters.
 However this must be done carefully and in a dishonest manner to ensure that you do not face any negative consequences as a result in the future.

-9. Apply for new spheres, jobs and explore your options
+9. Apply for new spheres, and jobs and explore your options

-This is the most understandable step to take after you’ve been laid off, more so if on a permanent basis.
-A layoff from the current job does not mean the end of the road or end of opportunities for you.
+This is the most understandable step to take after you’ve been laid off, more so if permanently.
+A layoff from the current job does not mean the end of the road or the end of opportunities for you.
 It will give you a break from work, which you can effectively utilise to seek further education/training/qualifications etc. Moreover, you can explore your career choices and options that you can venture into during this period.
 You can look for other job prospects as well.

 Explore our Popular Articles on Technology